ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ## OSCORE Security Context Parameters {#ssec-iana-security-context-parameter-registry}

-IANA is asked to register the following entries in the "OSCORE Security Context Parameters" registry defined in {{Section 9.4 of RFC9203}}.
+IANA is asked to register the following entries in the "OSCORE Security Context Parameters" registry {{OSCORE.Sec.Ctx.Parameters}} within the "Authentication and Authorization for Constrained Environments (ACE)" registry group.

 * Entry \#1
   * Name: group_SenderId